tess-jl/aws-developer-course/notes/16_AWS_Serverless_SAM.md

 REVIEW
 -databases aka client terminology
 **Serverless Application Repository = templates made by people, SAM packages! see an actual SAM template here!**

+--> can reference a SAM template in a CloudFormation template by transform section -can a SAM file reference another SAM file?